Extension Pesticide Applicator Training Series #4: Sprayer Calibration

 - Measuring beaker in fluid ounce graduations

-- Stopwatch or sweep second hand
+- Stopwatch or watch with a second hand

-- 43,560 feet per acre
+- 43,560 square feet (ft2) per acre

-- 128 fluid ounces per gallon
+- 128 fluid ounces (fl oz) per gallon

 Step 3: Determine number of TAs per acre.
 (TAs per acre = ft2 per acre / ft2 per TA)

-|Lawn and garden pesticide rates are often given per 1,000 ft2.
-To determine the number of TAs in 1,000 ft2, simply substitute 43,560 with 1,000 in Step 3.|
+|Note: Lawn and garden pesticide rates are often given per 1,000 ft2.
+To determine the number of TAs in 1,000 ft2, simply replace 43,560 with 1,000 in Step 3.|

 Step 4: Determine the time required to cover the TA.
-Use water only in the tank during calibration.
+Use water only in the tank during this calibration.